LucasMatuszewski/udemy-intro-to-git/README.md

 This is a safe and easy way to rollback to a previous state.
 No history is destroyed, so it can be used for commits that have already been made public.

+#GIThub.com

+1. Create new repository on Github ("+" on the top-right of a page)

+2. use a command from github to add github to local GIT reporistory: git remote add origin https://github.com/LucasMatuszewski/udemy-intro-to-git.git

+3. push the local repository to github: